t-sumisaki/SKET/README.md

-# Blender-Addon: SkeletalMesh Export Tool for Unreal Engine (SKET)
+# Blender Addon: SkeletalMesh Export Tool for Unreal Engine (SKET)

 ## About